Nursing

 NURSING 207—INTRODUCTION TO CLINICAL NUTRITION

 TBA.
-Credit, Three hours.
+Credit, three hours.
 This course introduces nutrition science knowledge that emphasizes 1) basic biochemical functions and interactions of macronutrients/micronutrients and effect on human physiology, and 2) how nutrition research is used to develop dietary recommendations for individuals and specific populations.